programminghistorian/ph-submissions/lessons/getting-started-with-github-desktop.md

 * [The Programming Historian](https://github.com/programminghistorian/jekyll) which uses GitHub in the work-flow of managing the [journal]https://github.com/programminghistorian/jekyll/issues, [lessons](http://programminghistorian.org/new-lesson-workflow) and [producing the site.](http://programminghistorian.org/posts/how-we-moved-to-github)
 * [Python Programming for the Humanities](https://github.com/fbkarsdorp/python-course) is a tutorial introducing the Python programming language.
+* [ProfHacker](http://chronicle.com/blogs/profhacker/tag/github) has posts on various projects on using GitHub in an academic context.

 ## Getting Started